-The Xero Sync functionality will allow you to send your financial information direction from You'reOnTime into Xero.
+The Xero Sync functionality will allow you to send your financial information directly from You'reOnTime to Xero.

 Connecting To Xero

 To Sync with Xero, simply click on the Settings menu and Under the heading Miscellaneous select Xero configuration.

-You will directed to the Xero login screen, please login using you Xero account credentials
+You will be directed to the Xero login screen, please login using your Xero account credentials.

 Summary or Individual Invoices Sync

-There are two types of sync that You'reOnTime can perform with Xero, a summary sync or individual invoices.
-The kind you choose will depending on how much detail you want in reporting from Xero.
+There are two types of sync that You'reOnTime can perform with Xero, summary sync or individual invoices.
+The kind you choose will depend on how much detail you want in reporting from Xero.

-A Summary sync will send summary information to Xero based upon your banking figures.
+Summary sync will send summary information to Xero based on your banking figures.
 This means you will need to use the You'reOnTime end of day banking functionality.
 It will then send a total of the banking figures grouped into Cash, Credit Card, Debit Card & Cheque to Xero accounts you have configured.
-No product or client information will be sent as these are stored in the You'reOnTime data and is primary data source.
-As You'reOnTime provides a number of financial reports already the summary sync works for most people who don't need Xero reporting right down to the invoice level.
-Summary sync will be also be a cash accounting basis, money will be recorded as it arrives.
+No product or client information will be sent as these are stored in the You'reOnTime data and is the primary data source.
+As You'reOnTime provides a number of financial reports already, the summary sync works for most people who don't need Xero reporting right down to the invoice level.
+Summary sync will also be on a cash accounting basis; money will be recorded as it arrives.

-Our recommendation is to use the Summary sync for easy of use unless or Invoice if you are a more advanced Xero user.
+Our recommendation is to use the Summary sync for ease of use unless or Invoice if you are a more advanced Xero user.

-Next you will need to configure all the mapping between Xero accounts.
-Now remember if you are not sure of a good Xero accounts set up you can look our recommendations first. http://help.youreontime.com/article/69-recommended-accounts
+Next, you will need to configure all the mapping between Xero accounts.
+If you are not sure of a good Xero accounts set up you can look at our recommendations first. http://help.youreontime.com/article/69-recommended-accounts

 Summary Sync Settings

 General Sales Account.
-This is the Xero ledger account where invoices will be posted to.
+This is the Xero ledger account to which invoices will be posted.

 Invoice Sync Settings